Dog Breed Group

-Take note that this breed group of dogs is active and requires more physical activity.
+Dogs that are classified as Gundogs are active and require more physical activity.
 They like to be outdoors, playing, hunting, running and exploring.
 Sporting/Gundog breeds are right for you if you have the same active lifestyle.
-Active dogs that are not able to act out on their natural instinct tend to be destructive.
+They have to be given the opportunity to do what comes naturally to them; otherwise, they may resort to undesirable or destructive behaviours.
 They also tend to be too large for small children and babies.

-Scenthounds, on the other hand, are good sniffers.
-However, they are bred more for endurance than for speed.
+Scenthounds are good sniffers but they are bred more for endurance than for speed.
 The way to distinguish a scenthound from a sighthound is through its big ears.
-It is believed that a scent hound’s ears help their efficiency to smell.
+It is believed that a scenthound’s ears help their efficiency to smell.

 Is a Hound Dog Right for You?

 The main role of a herding dog is to round up flock and herds.
-It is extremely intelligent, and while most of today’s herding dogs have not seen a cattle, its herding instinct kicks in during play or when there is a group of people around.
+Herding dogs are extremely intelligent and highly trainable.
+Whilst most of today’s herding dogs have not seen a cattle, their herding instincts kick in during play or when there is a group of people around.

 Is a Pastoral/Herding Dog Right for You?

-Terrier dogs are of smaller size initially bred to hunt house vermin such as rats, mice, otters, even going as far as underground through small holes.
+Terrier dogs were initially bred to hunt house vermin such as rats, mice, otters, even going as far as underground through small holes.
 They are “little hunting dogs” compared to the hounds or gundogs that hunt for fowls and other birds.
-Today, when not put to work, this breed group is kept as companion dogs.
+Today, when not put to work, dogs in this breed group are kept as companion dogs.

 Is a Terrier Dog Right for You?

 Terrier dogs are moderately active, smart and feisty.
-They are also hard to train and have a mind to choose whether to participate in an activity.
-Despite their size, they require enough exercise or else they will bring chaos.
+They are also hard to train as they choose whether to participate in an activity.
+Despite their small size, they require exercise; otherwise, they can display destructive behaviours.

 Toy dogs are companion dogs that are much smaller than Terrier dogs.
-In fact, they’re miniature.
-Sadly, due to their size, the majority of Toy dogs are treated as handbag accessories.
+Because of their diminutive size, most Toy dogs are treated as handbag accessories.
 They are the best dog breed to keep in a small apartment without outdoor space.
 Dog owners with less experience in dog ownership will do well with a Toy dog.
 Dogs under this breed group don’t require much food or exercise and are content to be pure lapdogs.

 Is a Toy Dog Right for You?